department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

 <div class="feature">

-### Can I get Survivors' and Dependents' Educational Assistance (DEA) services provided by VR&amp;E (sometimes referred to as Chapter 35)?
+### Can I get Survivors' and Dependents' Educational Assistance (DEA) services provided by VR&amp;E (sometimes called Chapter 35)?

 You may be eligible for DEA services if you're the spouse of a:
-- Servicemember or Veteran who died from a service-connected disability
+- Servicemember or Veteran who died from a service-connected disability, **or**
-- Servicemember or Veteran with a permanent and total service-connected disability
+- Servicemember or Veteran with a permanent and total service-connected disability, **or**
 - Servicemember who is Missing in Action, captured in the line of duty by a hostile force, or held or imprisoned by a foreign government or power for more than 90 days

-### Can I get educational and vocational counseling services provided by VR&amp;E (sometimes referred to as Chapter 36)?
+### Can I get educational and vocational counseling services provided by VR&amp;E (sometimes called Chapter 36)?

 You may be eligible for educational and vocational counseling if:

 - You're the child of a Vietnam or Korean War Veteran who has been diagnosed with spina bifida and other specified birth defects, and you're participating in a VA educational assistance program under “Chapter 18” VA benefits, **or**
-- You're participating in the Survivors’ and Dependents’ Educational Assistance program (Chapter 35)
+- You're participating in the DEA program (Chapter 35)

-### Can I get VR&E counseling (sometimes referred to as Chapter 33)?
+### Can I get VR&E counseling (sometimes called Chapter 33)?

 You may be eligible for VR&E counseling if: